-- The patient should be N.P.O. prior to the procedure.
-Bowel prep is encouraged for enhanced imaging quality, but is optional based on physician preference.
+- The patient should be N.P.O. (nothing by mouth) prior to the procedure.
 Prophylactic antibiotics can be administered prior to the procedure based on physician preference.
 Place the patient in the prone position on the table. - The patient must be monitored properly throughout the procedure using verbal communication as well as equipment to measure heart rate, blood oxygen level, and blood pressure. - As with any minimally invasive technique, adhere to sterile procedural practices. - Prepare the site with sterile draping to maintain sterility of the lower lumbar and sacral area. - The procedure is conducted with the aid of fluoroscopic guidance.
 Precautions should be taken to minimize exposure to radiation. - Ensure the patient is comfortable and the appropriate pharmacological pain therapy has been administered.
 This may constitute intravenous sedation, oral analgesics, or other methods depending on physician and institution preference.
 The patient should be relaxed and able to communicate throughout the procedure.
 General anesthesia should be avoided.

-Sacroiliac Joint Neurotomy: Procedural Technique
+Thoracic Z-Joint Neurotomy: Procedural Technique

-A technique for lesioning the lateral branches of the S1 thru S3 dorsal roots using the Pain Management SInergy System is provided..
-Subsequent pages detail a technique for lesioning the L5 dorsal ramus using the same equipment..
-Fluoroscopic images provided courtesy of Dr. Robert E. Wright, Denver Pain Management, and Dr. Paul Dreyfuss, Washington Interventional Spine Associates.
+A technique for lesioning the medial branch of the thoracic dorsal ramus using the ThoraCool Pain Management System is provided.
+Fluoroscopic images provided courtesy of Dr. Nagy Mekhail, Cleveland Clinic, Dr. Robert E. Wright, Denver Pain Management, and Dr. Paul Verrills, Metro Spinal Clinic.